|Program Description and Goals||MD/MS in Biomedical Informatics Admission Process||Requirements for International Applicants||Application Deadlines|

 NOTE: F-1 students will be sponsored by the Medical School.

-Applicant materials will be organized into a portfolio for review by the SBMI Admissions, Progression and Graduation (APG) Committee.
+Applicant materials will be reviewed by the McWilliams School of Biomedical Informatics Admissions, Progression and Graduation (APG) Committee.
 The committee will consider such areas as:

 Fall admission - July 1